 These are the flowers that have the ‘rabbit ears’ on top, giving them a very unique appearance that makes them a favorite among children.
 These lavenders have more of a eucalyptus fragrance and can also handle a bit more humidity than other lavenders.

-The variety I use most is ‘Kew Red,’ which isn’t red at all, but a stunning, lavender-pink color.
+This is the variety of Spanish lavenders I use most often.
+It isn’t red at all, actually, but a stunning, lavender-pink color.

 The flowers are at least twice as large as the standard variety, and they they go through various petal colors depending on the time of year.
 Sometimes they’ll start out pale pink, often with a dark maroon center, then turning a light lavender color.